Last Updated on August 1, 2023

 Glenda Jackson’s performance in the title role won her two Emmy Awards – for Best Actress in a Drama Series and Best Actress in a Movie/TV Special (for the episode “Shadow in the Sun”).
 The series itself won the Emmy for the Best Dramatic Series in 1972 (the first British TV series ever to win the American TV award, before Upstairs, Downstairs carried the award two years later).
 Costume designer Elizabeth Waller recreated many of the historical Elizabeth’s actual gowns for Glenda Jackson, adapting them from a number of the Queen’s famous, official portraits.
 Shown on PBS Masterpiece Theatre.

-Netflix’s The Crown (2016): The historical costume drama will trace the life of the Elizabeth II of the United Kingdom from her wedding in 1947 to the present day.
-It will span 60 episodes over six series with Claire Foy, last seen as Anne Boleyn in the BBC’s Wolf Hall, playing the Queen in the early part of her reign.
+The Crown (2016): The historical costume drama that traces the life of the Elizabeth II of the United Kingdom from her wedding in 1947 to the present day.
+In full, it will span 60 episodes over six series with Claire Foy, last seen as Anne Boleyn in the BBC’s Wolf Hall, playing the Queen in the early part of her reign.

 International Women’s Day (March 8) is a global day celebrating the social, economic, cultural and political achievements of women.
 IWD has been observed since in the early 1900’s in the Edwardian era – a time of great expansion and turbulence in the industrialized world that saw booming population growth and the rise of radical ideologies.
 International Women’s Day is a collective day of global celebration and a call for gender parity.
 No one government, NGO, charity, corporation, academic institution, women’s network or media hub is solely responsible for International Women’s Day.